ravesheep/ProtonVPN-windows/README.md

 For licensing information see [COPYING](COPYING.md).
 For contribution policy see [CONTRIBUTING](CONTRIBUTING.md).

+## About this fork

+This fork supports automatically updating the forwarded port setting in qBittorrent via its web interface, or in other apps via the command line or custom scripts.

+### qBittorrent

+If ProtonVPN's forwarded port number changes (e.g because of a connection to another server), it will notify qBittorrent of the change and update it.

+Its behavior can be tweaked directly in the settings and should match your qBittorrent settings (e.g: is authentication enabled via username/password?).

+### Other apps

+You can input a command to run whenever the port changes and use %protonPort% to get the current port.

+You can input another command to run whenever changing the app setting to another app (for example, to free the previous port number or close the app).

+### Updating

+Updating can be safely done from within the app, as it will download updates of this fork instead of the official version.

+Downloads are available on the [Github repository](https://github.com/ravesheep/ProtonVPN-windows/releases/latest).

+The rest of the original README can be found below.

 ## Description

 The [Proton VPN](https://protonvpn.com) Windows app is intended for every Proton VPN service user,